I often have people ask me about weight loss. The first thing that seems to disappoint people is following fact:

 - You will enjoy the taste of one of the pleasures of life.

-So… how much should we chew our food?
+So… how much do we chew our food?

 The average recommended many years ago was 32 times.
 That’s still a good general rule.
 When it comes to meat, it shouldn’t be less than that.
 If you don’t want to count, chew until your food has sufficient texture to swallow easily.